 The urban water supply and sewerage (W&S) sector in India is often characterized by inefficient delivery of services (including high-unaccounted water and intermittent water supplies) and inadequate coverage of piped water supply and sewerage connections, especially for the urban poor.
 In addition, poor cost recovery has rendered most of the water utilities in the country as financially unsustainable.
 Even though the city level function of water supply is to be devolved to municipalities and other urban local bodies under 74th CAA of 1992, very few have been assigned this function by state governments.
 A few metropolitan cities like Delhi, Chennai, Hyderabad and Bangalore have statutory water supply and sewerage (W&S) boards with limited functional autonomy.
 In cities of Ahmedabad, Amritsar, Kolkata and Mumbai, separate departments of the ULB handle W&S capital and operations.
 In some cities like Hubli-Dharwad, Mysore, Varanasi, and Kanpur, the ULBs handle the operations and maintenance of W&S while the capital works are the responsibility of the state level parastatal.

-“Sewage” means night-soil and other contents of latrines, urinals, cesspools or drains, and polluted water from sinks, bathrooms, stables, cattle sheds and other like places, and includes trade effluents and discharges from manufactories of all kinds.
+‘Sewage’ means night-soil and other contents of latrines, urinals, cesspools or drains, and polluted water from sinks, bathrooms, stables, cattle sheds and other like places, and includes trade effluents and discharges from manufactories of all kinds.

-“Sewerage” means all the components of a system to collect, transport and treat sewage (including pipes, pumps, tanks etc.).
+‘Sewerage’ means all the components of a system to collect, transport and treat sewage (including pipes, pumps, tanks etc).

-Fecal sludge (Septage) is the slurry that contains both solid and liquid waste that accumulates in onsite sanitation systems (OSS) e.g., septic tanks.
+Fecal sludge (Septage) is the slurry that contains both solid and liquid waste that accumulates in onsite sanitation systems (OSS) for example septic tanks.
 It is raw or partially digested slurry that results from the collection, storage or treatment of combinations of excreta and blackwater, with or without grey water.
 “Fecal sludge (septage) management” involves collection, treatment and proper disposal/ reuse.
 Efficient fecal sludge (septage) management includes safe disposal of the treated septage.

-Water connection includes,
+Water connection includes:

-(i) any tank, cistern, hydrant, stand pipe, meter or tap situated on any private property and connected with a water main or pipe belonging to the Municipality; and
+any tank, cistern, hydrant, stand pipe, meter or tap situated on any private property and connected with a water main or pipe belonging to the Municipality; and

-(ii) the water pipe connecting such tank, cistern, hydrant, stand pipe, meter or tap with such water main or pipe;
+the water pipe connecting such tank, cistern, hydrant, stand pipe, meter or tap with such water main or pipe.

-“Watercourse” means and includes any river, stream or channel whether natural or artificial; “water for domestic purposes” shall include water for domestic requirement including drinking water purposes and shall not include water for any trade, manufacture or business or for building purposes, or for watering gardens or for fountains or for any ornamental or mechanical purposes;
+‘Watercourse’ means and includes any river, stream or channel whether natural or artificial; “water for domestic purposes” shall include water for domestic requirement including drinking water purposes and shall not include water for any trade, manufacture or business or for building purposes, or for watering gardens or for fountains or for any ornamental or mechanical purposes.

-MoHUA has initiated a number of programs and activities to address the issues in W&S Sector such as;
+MoHUA has initiated a number of programs and activities to address the issues in W&S Sector such as:

-Reforms under JNNURM including transfer of Urban W&S functions to ULBs as per 74th CAA
+Reforms under JNNURM including transfer of Urban W&S functions to ULBs as per 74th CAA;

-Atal mission for rejuvenation and urban transformation (AMRUT) to ensure that every household has access to a tap with assured supply of water and a sewerage connection
+Atal mission for rejuvenation and urban transformation (AMRUT) to ensure that every household has access to a tap with assured supply of water and a sewerage connection;

-Service level benchmarks defined in citizen charters to improve efficiency in the functioning of W&S systems, including governance, finance and institutional capacities etc.
+Service level benchmarks defined in citizen charters to improve efficiency in the functioning of W&S systems, including governance, finance and institutional capacities etc; and

-National urban sanitation policy (NUSP) covering all aspects of urban sanitation and sewerage management
+National urban sanitation policy (NUSP) covering all aspects of urban sanitation and sewerage management.

 The 74th Constitutional amendment had substantially broadened the range of functions to be performed by the elected urban local bodies (ULBs).
 The Constitution envisages urban local bodies as being totally responsible for all aspects of development, civic services, and environment in the cities, going far beyond the traditional role.